emily343/RateMyTrip/docs/design-decisions.md

 : Decided

 Updated
-: 21-Jun-2025
+: 01-May-2025

 ### Problem statement

-We needed to apply custom styles (e.g., padding, font, image size) without makung HTML templates too crowded. and .
+We needed to apply custom styles (e.g., padding, font, image size) without making HTML templates too crowded and repetitive.

 ### Decision

 We created a central CSS file (static/css/style.css) and used it for all templates.
-Only very page-specific styles are defined in each template.
+Only page-specific styles are defined in each template.

 ### Regarded options

-+ <style> in every HTML file
++ style in every HTML file
 + Centralized CSS file

 | Criterion |  In HTML | External CSS |